 What are the advantages of setting up an LLC in Texas?

 Texas is known for its having particularly clear laws surrounding the process of piercing the corporate veil.
 In 1986, The Texas Supreme Court amended the regulations for piercing the corporate veil to be “unjustifiably broad.”
 These new regulations were heavily criticized and they were forced to amend the state laws.
 The revised laws, that are still in effect today, make it very difficult to pierce the corporate veil without providing clear evidence of fraud or intentional malpractice.
 According to howtostartanllc.com, as a result, one of the most crucial advantages of forming an LLC in Texas is that you will enjoy more extensive protection than any offered by any other state.

 The cost of LLC formation in Texas is $300, which is cheaper than registering a Limited Liability Partnership and you enjoy far more extensive protection in an LLC.
 You are not required to pay a name reservation fee when applying for your chosen name and your Operating Agreement and Franchise Tax Report are all free.
-Depending on your business, there may be some hidden registration costs, such as the agent’s registration fee – so be sure to do your research on the particular aspects of the registration fees.
+Depending on your business, there may be some hidden costs, such as a bestllcservices.com – so be sure to do your research on the particular aspects of the registration fees.

 Flexible tax filing options